 Dinétah is the traditional homeland of the Navajo people.
 The region is full of Ancestral Puebloan (Anasazi) and Navajo rock art and small Navajo ruins called pueblitos, which is Spanish for “little pueblos.”
 There is also evidence left by the Ute tribes and early Spanish explorers and settlers.
+While not a National Park, these sites are of great interest to those interested in visiting Aztec Ruins National Monument, Chaco Culture National Historical Park and Mesa Verde National Park.

 The traditional boundaries for Dinétah are marked by four mountains: Hesperus Peak to the north, Mount Taylor to the south, Blanca Peak to the east, and the San Francisco Peaks to the west.
 The heart of the region includes Blanco, Largo, Carrizo and Gobernador Canyons east of Farmington, NM.
 Within the four sacred mountain boundaries are three more sacred mountains important to Navajo culture: Huerfano Mesa, Gobernador Knob, and Navajo Mountain.